 The condensate pipe must also have as few bends as possible.
 This is in order to prevent the condensate from getting trapped in the pipe.

 One of the most common condensate pipe problems is that the water freezes inside it, blocking the pipe.
-The boiler’s built-in sensors will detect that it cannot discharge the condensate, and will consequently prevent the boiler from lighting, leaving the household without heating or hot water.
-If a frozen condensate pipe is suspected, this can easily be remedied by pouring warm water on the exposed section of pipe, or by placing a hot water bottle on it.
+The boiler’s built-in sensors will detect that it cannot discharge the condensate.
+This will trigger a fault code and prevent the boiler from lighting.
+Frozen condensate pipes can easily be remedied with warm water or a hot water bottle.
+For more information on this topic, check: Frozen condensate pipe: how to fix.

-Other obstructions in the condensate pipe may include sewage, which has travelled up the pipe due to a poorly configured waste water system in the building.
+Other obstructions in the condensate pipe may include sewage.
+This may be the result of a poor connection location to the waste water system, or of a poor waste water system in general.
 In some very bad cases, the sewage may travel far back enough up the condensate pipe to overwhelm the boiler internally.